 8. Stay in

 Going out can be so expensive, and actually what makes it good fun is the company.
 Invite your friends over for a pizza instead of eating out, or share a bottle of bubbly in the garden instead of visiting the local pub.
-If you’re really brave, you could even throw a house party – so much fun!!
+If you’re really brave, you could even throw a house party (when safe to do so again!) – so much fun!!

 9. Check your phone bill